Geometry and holonomy of indecomposable cones: Holonomy of metrics

 {\bf Case 3:} $T$ is degenerate, i.e., there is a $\g$-invariant null line $L=T\cap T^\perp$.
 Our aim is to apply point (2) in \Cref{algtheo1} and \Cref{cycleprop}.
 First note that $\g$ and therefore the indecomposable subalgebra $\g_1 \subset \so(V_1)$ both leave $T$ and hence the null line $L$ invariant.
 If $\g_1$ acts trivially on $L$, then $\g$ acts trivially on $L$ and the metric $g$ admits a parallel null vector field.
 Therefore we can assume that $\g_1$ does not act trivially on $L$.
 This means that we can apply \Cref{cycleprop} to $\g_1$ and $L^\perp \cap V_1$ to get that

 On the other hand, we note that there is a canonical identification

 which shows that $\g_2\+\ldots \+\g_k$ acts trivially on $V/L^\perp$.
 Hence, Since we have assumed that $\g$ does not act trivially on $L$, (2) in \Cref{algtheo1} implies that, up to conjugation, $\wt\g$ leaves invariant a null line $L$.
 This means that $(\tem,\tg)$ admits a recurrent null vector field in the span of $\del_v$ and $L$ (even a recurrent section in $L$).
-But in this situation, \Cref{recprop} ensures the existence of a parallel null vector field on $(M,g)$.
-This finishes the proof. \eprf
+But in this situation, \Cref{recprop} ensures the existence of a parallel null vector field on $(M,g)$. \eprf